 Adolf Prosper Mtenga

 Mambo, my name is Adolf and I am a 12 years old boy.
 I live with my mother and my brother.
 My father left us for another wife and doesn`t care about us.
 In the morning, I don`t always get breakfast.
-In school, I like Kiswahili, Science, Mathematics, English and Geography.
-I also like to attend Drama there during extra-curricular time.
+In school, I like Kiswahili, science, mathematics, English and geography.
+I also like to attend drama classes there during extra-curricular time.
 At home, I help my mother with collecting water and I also like to play football.
-When I am grown up, I want to be a Pastor because I would like to change the people`s life.
+When I am grown up, I want to become a Pastor because I would like to change the people`s lives.

 Allen Gidion Sane

 Hi!
 I am Allen and I am 13 years old.
-I live together with my mother 2 brothers, 2 sisters and 2 cousin in the house of my mothers mother in law.
+I live together with my mother 2 brothers, 2 sisters and 2 cousin in the house of my mother’s mother in law.
 Our father left us so we moved there.
 It is really crowded.
 Sometimes we have tea before going to school.
-In school I like Social Studies and English but the best is playing soccer.
+In school I like social studies and English, but the best is playing soccer.
 We have a great soccer coach in school.
-When I am old I would like to be mechanic.
-I like to work to do physical work.
+When I grow up I would like to become a mechanic.
+I like to do physical work.

 Aroni Eliakimu Mollel

 I am 11 years old.
 I have a brother and sister, and we live with our grandparents.
 My mother left when I was young, and our father couldn’t cope with looking after us after she left.
 I walk an hour to school.
 I like English and mathematics the most as I get the highest marks in them.
 I love playing football at school too.
 After school I wash the dishes and play football again.
 I want to become a doctor and help lots of people when I grow up.